Skip to content

 Edge gateways filter before sending

-The DMZ edge gateway aggregates, compresses, and filters data before it leaves the plant network.
+The DMZ edge gateway aggregates, compresses, and filters data before the data leaves the plant network.

 Belden Horizon for fleet visibility

 Parts 1 and 2 covered the foundations of networking: from Ethernet frames to cloud infrastructure.
 Part 3 shifts to industrial networking, where the priorities change from throughput and flexibility to determinism and availability.
-The next chapter introduces the fundamental differences between OT and IT networks and the Purdue Model that governs industrial network architecture.
+The next chapter introduces the fundamental differences between OT and IT networks and the Purdue Model governing industrial network architecture.

 • CompTIA Network+ N10-009 Exam Objectives, Domain 1: Networking Concepts (Cloud)